PPMC-lab/llps-datasets/README.txt

 5. If the dataset includes multiple files, specify the directory structure and relationships between the files:
 All in main directory.
 Python scripts in ./scripts folder.
+Figures in ./figures.